BeamMP/Docs/docs/en/community/rules.md

 7. No Badgering Others (`@'ing`) :material-information-outline:{ title="This includes asking others repeatedly for a response after being ignored or told no." }
 8. Keep bot commands in command specific channels.
 10. No Role-Playing :material-information-outline:{ title="This is in place to prevent issues arising due to missing context or to prevent users from circumventing certain rules." }
-11. Do not ask users which ask for help to dm you for help.
-Keep all Support Related stuff in the designated support area.
+11. Do not ask users to dm you for help.
+Keep all support related topics in the designated support area on the BeamMP Discord Server.
-12. Do not offer to remote into other users computers or send malicous files.
+12. Do not offer to remote into other users computers and refrain from sending any malicous files.
-13. Do not explain/send links on how to pirate, acquire illegal copies of software, hacking accounts (Beaming), or paid mods.
+13. Do not explain and/or send links on how to pirate, acquire illegal copies of software, hacking accounts (beaming), or paid mods.
 14. Do not advertise non-BeamNG/BeamMP content.
 Sending Media of your own channel is only allowed in the dedicated [media channel](https://discord.com/channels/601558901657305098/705427325646274680).
 15. Follow the instructions of Staff members.
 If you think a staff member is abusing their power, direct message their lead or project management.